-CompanionLink DA 55 (SEOMoz), Blog pages on first post are running about PA 26.
-Google indexes our blog automatically every 4 hours.
+CompanionLink DA 55 (Moz), Blog pages on first post are about PA 26.

 Guest posts must follow our general topic of Phone Apps for Small Business, Small Business Productivity, or PC and Phone Security.

 We will add a picture to each post.
-If you supply a picture you must indicate the source so we an be sure it is copyright free.
-We post using pictures from Pexels or Shutterstock (we have a Shutterstock account).
+If you supply a picture please include a link for the picture source from Pexels, Pixabay, or Unsplash.

 To publish a guest post send article to email@example.com.